isomerpages/sndgo-corp/_community/1b-sna-faq.md

 - SNAs lead and guide groups at events.
 At larger events such as Digital Inclusion Festival and Smart Nation & U, they act as event guides.
 They bring the interested public around on tours to event highlights and help guide the public through the various showcases on display.

 - SNAs can teach others about technology.
-With [#Smart NationTogether](/community/webinars-for-everyone/), SNAs have curated an extensive list of live online programmes such as hands-on workshops to learn data analytics tools, lessons on using Zoom and SingPass Mobile, and even coding workshops and STEM classes for families with young children.
+With [#Smart NationTogether](/community/webinars-for-everyone/), SNAs have curated an extensive list of live online programmes such as hands-on workshops to learn data analytics tools, lessons on using Zoom and Singpass Mobile, and even coding workshops and STEM classes for families with young children.

 - SNAs can set up booths at Smart Nation events to provide hands-on experiences to the public.
 If you are a tech company or entrepreneur with an interesting solution, or have an idea to showcase, we welcome you to do so at our events!